Lincoln Caplan

 I am a longtime author and journalist about law and public affairs.
 I have taught at Yale since 1998, as a senior research scholar and as the Truman Capote Visiting Lecturer in Law at Yale Law School and as a lecturer in the English Department.
 Since 2017, I have also been the writing tutor at Yale’s Davenport College.

-I am a member of the editorial board of The American Scholar, a contributing editor of Harvard Magazine, and a regular contributor of journalism to both.
+I am a contributing editor of The American Scholar and of Harvard Magazine, and a regular contributor of journalism to both.
 I am a former staff writer of The New Yorker and a former member of The New York Times editorial board, for which I wrote about the Supreme Court and other elements of legal affairs, in particular criminal justice and the death penalty.
 I was a co-founder and the editor and president of Legal Affairs magazine.
 It was a finalist for National Magazine Awards for general excellence and public interest and won national magazines for design, use of illustration, feature writing, and coverage of social justice and of business and law.

 Website: http://www.lincolncaplan.com